Our Trainers, Our Pride profiles outstanding Home Team Trainers, a key factor behind our ability to keep Singapore safe and secure.

 The Home Team TRaX Awards are given out by the Home Team Academy

 and recognise outstanding Trainers and Training Units in the Home Team’s Training and Learning Community.
-At a virtual award ceremony held in December 2020, nine Trainers (individual awards) and five Training Units (team awards) received honours for their commitment to innovation in learning.
+At a virtual ceremony held in December 2020, nine Trainers (individual awards) and five Training Units (team awards) received honours for their commitment to innovation in learning.
 Among the recipients was ASP Venu Arsh who received the Home Team Trainer of the Year Award (Full Time).
 Congratulations to all our dedicated Home Team Trainers!
 Click here

 to find out more about the Home Team’s Training and Learning initiatives.